akstl1/Basic-Tic-Tac-Toe/README.md

 # Basic-Tic-Tac-Toe
-Basic Tic Tac Toe Game
+This will be a basic Tic Tac Toe game using HTML, CSS, and JS.
+Enjoy Playing!